JonPSmith/EfCore.TestSupport/README.md

 # EfCore.TestSupport

-This NuGet package containing methods to help you unit test applications that use [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/index) for database access.
+This NuGet package containing methods to help test applications that use [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/index) for database access.
 This readme provides links to the documentation in the [EfCore.TestSupport wiki](https://github.com/JonPSmith/EfCore.TestSupport/wiki).
 Also see [Release Notes](https://github.com/JonPSmith/EfCore.TestSupport/blob/master/ReleaseNotes.md) for information on changes.

-**NOTE:** *The first number in the version number of this library defines what version of EF Core it works for. e.g. EfCore.TestSupport version 5 is works with to EF Core 5.
-If are using the older versions of EF Core you need [EfCore.TestSupport, version 3.2.0](https://www.nuget.org/packages/EfCore.TestSupport/3.2.0).*
+_NOTE: Version 5.1.0 and above of this library supports multiple versions of EF Core 5._

+- _Version 5.1.0 supports EF Core 5.10 and EF Core 6._

 **WARNING: If you are updating from the original EfCore.TestSupport (2.1 or 3), then you should read the [Version5UpgradeDocs.md](https://github.com/JonPSmith/EfCore.TestSupport/blob/master/Version5UpgradeDocs.md) file as there are some breaking changes in this version.**

-This project is open-source (MIT licence).

-Please don't add a pull request without first contacting me via an issue containing the reason/idea first.

-The EfCore.TestSupport library is available on [NuGet as EfCore.TestSupport](https://www.nuget.org/packages/EfCore.TestSupport/) and is an open-source library under the MIT licence.
+The EfCore.TestSupport library is available on [NuGet as EfCore.TestSupport](https://www.nuget.org/packages/EfCore.TestSupport/) and is an open-source library under the MIT license.
 See [ReleaseNotes](https://github.com/JonPSmith/EfCore.TestSupport/blob/master/ReleaseNotes.md) for details of changes and information on versions before EF Core 5.

 ## Documentation